rebelsky/sams-assorted-musings-reflections/chair-week.md

 I made a few updates to the departmental mailing lists [7].

 We're in the midst of setting schedules for next year.
-I communicated with the Registrar's office about a variety of issues: They sent met questions on room choices and on course descriptions, I both replied to those messages and also sent them an update on room preferences for one of our classes.
+I communicated with the Registrar's office about a variety of issues: They sent me questions on room choices and on course descriptions, I both replied to those messages and also sent them an update on room preferences for one of our classes.
 I also ended up talking to a colleague about the